On Reachability in Parameterized Phaser Programs: A symbolic verification procedure

 \begin{lemma}[Termination] \textup{check(}$\program$\textup{,}$\sConfSet$\textup{)} terminates if there are $K,B\in\nats$ s.t. all constraints in $\mathtt{Visited}$ are $K$-dimension-bounded and $B$-good. \end{lemma} \paragraph{Proof sketch.} Suppose the procedure does not terminate.
 The infinite sequence of constraints passing the test at line 8 violates Thm.~\ref{thm:cstrs:wqo}.

 \begin{theorem} Control reachability for non-atomic phaser programs generating a finite number of phasers is decidable. \end{theorem} \paragraph{Proof sketch.} Systematically drop, in the backward procedure, constraints violating $K$-dimension-boundedness (as none of the denoted configurations is reachable) ensures $K$-boundedness.
-Also, the set of target constraints is free (since we are checking control reachability) and this is preserved by the $\mathtt{pre}$ computation in Fig.~\ref{fig:pre:aux},~\ref{fig:pre:new},~\ref{fig:pre:nonphaser} and~\ref{fig:pre:asynch}.
-Finally, Lem.~\ref{lem:correctness} and \ref{lem:termination} ensure partial correctness and termination.
+Also, the set of target constraints is free (since we are checking control reachability) and this is preserved by the $\mathtt{pre}$ computation in Fig.~\ref{fig:pre:aux},~\ref{fig:pre:new}, and~\ref{fig:pre:asynch}.
+Finally, Lemmas \ref{lem:soundness}, \ref{lem:completeness}, and \ref{lem:termination} ensure soundness, relative completeness, and termination.

 \begin{theorem} Plain reachability for non-atomic phaser programs generating at most $K$ phasers with, for each phaser, $B$-bounded gaps is decidable. \end{theorem} \paragraph{Proof sketch.} Systematically drop, in the backward procedure, constraints requiring more than $K$ phasers or larger than $B$ gaps-values for some phaser gaps (as none of the denoted configurations is reachable) ensures $K$-dimension-boundedness and $B$-goodness.
-Finally, Lem.~\ref{lem:correctness} and \ref{lem:termination} ensure partial correctness and termination.
+Finally, Lemmas \ref{lem:soundness}, \ref{lem:completeness}, and \ref{lem:termination} ensure soundness, relative completeness, and termination.